Darxo/Hardened/README.md

 - Add Setting (on) for displaying the exact Relation whenever its indirect term appears anywhere
 - Add Setting (on) for displaying the exact Morale Reputation whenever its indirect term appears anywhere
 - Add Setting (on) for displaying the exact Renown whenever its indirect term appears anywhere
+- Add Setting (on) to display the AI intent of world parties (attacking/fleeing)
 - Peasants and Caravans on the world map display a banner
 - Display reason when the owner-faction of a faction loses relation with you, because you lost relation with that child-faction
 - Add tooltip for undesirable food (e.g. Strange Meat) explaining that their are eaten last